 About me

-Hi! :wave: I am an incoming PhD-track student in computer science at UBC, working under the supervision of Alla Sheffer.
+I am currently a PhD-track student in computer science at UBC, working under the supervision of Alla Sheffer.
 I am excited to explore research topics in computer graphics and geometry.

-I graduated from the Tang Ao-Qing Honors Program at Jilin University, where I worked closely with Professors Wenbin Liu and Rui Ma.
-I was also fortunate to intern at Zhejiang University with Zhaopeng Cui, as well as at the University of Alberta.
+I graduated from the Tang Ao-Qing Honors Program at Jilin University, where I had the opportunity to explore various research areas, including computer graphics, computer vision, and data mining, through internships at Zhejiang University and the University of Alberta.

 Publications